How to Apply for a Grant

 When to Apply

-• Minor Awards: You can fill in the Minor Award application form at any time during the school year (as long as our termly funding budget has not run out - shown above the application form).
+• Minor Awards: You can fill in the Minor Award application form at any time during the school year (subject to our monthly funding budget - the balance is shown above the application form).

 • Major Awards: An application window is set each year, usually over the Spring/Summer terms.
 Please see the Major Award Application Form for this year's dates.